AlixCozmo/SCTime-for-Kiwi-IRC/README.md

 * Fix sctime not being calculated when a period(.) is after the distance unit

-* Abort sctime injection when commands are used. example: !command 3 something something
+* Abort sctime injection when commands are used. example: !command 3 something something(maybe idk)

+* Clean up the code

+* Clean up the injected text, it's a bit messy